yangs12/HuPR-A-Benchmark-for-Human-Pose-Estimation-Using-Millimeter-Wave-Radar/readme_Shubo.md

 ```
 Note:
 - There are 276 sequences (named as `single_xx`), with each having 600 frames.
 The preprocessed data is stored in `data/HuPR/`
+- Remember to move `annotations/` folder in the data
 - The index of data folders to be preprocessed can be change in `for idxName in range()` in function `processRadarDataHoriVert()`
+- Range indexes [30,94], velocity indexes [24, 40]

 ## Training and Evaluation
 ```